Zen-ex-is/undercover-game/README.md

    - Choose from saved players (with search)
    - Or manually enter new names
    - Names are saved automatically for future games
-4. Each player picks a card to reveal their word privately
+4. The app will prompt each player to take the device and pick a card to reveal their word privately

 ### Game Phase
 1. Players take turns describing their word (without saying it!)